panoptic-labs/docs/research/2023-09-06-repo-walkthrough/2023-09-06-repo-walkthrough.md

 ---
-slug: introducing-panoptics-smart-contracts
+slug: introducing-panoptic-smart-contracts
 title: Introducing Panoptic's Smart Contracts
 tags: [Gated Launch, Smart Contracts, Technical, Dev Log, Code]
 image: /img/banners/smart-contracts-banner.png
 ---
 ![smart-contracts-banner](./smart-contracts-banner.png)

-In this post, we’ll delve into Panoptic and provide you with a comprehensive overview of our protocol’s general architecture.
+In this post, we’ll delve into Panoptic and provide a comprehensive overview of our protocol’s general architecture.
 You’ll also learn how to install the codebase and mint your first option on Panoptic.
 So whether you're a seasoned developer or a retail trader, we’re certain you'll find something valuable here!

 ## What is Panoptic?